farlee2121/DevEssentialsBlog/_posts/2021-06-04-Learning-Gherkin.md

 tags: [Testing, BDD, Gherkin, DDD, TestApi]
 ---

-# Getting started with Gherkin (and Gherkin vs Test API)
+# Getting started with Gherkin

 I finally got hands-on experience with Gherkin, the common language for Behavior-driven Development (BDD).
 Getting started was more of a struggle than I anticipated.
 Here are solutions to some of my main hangups.